Microsoft/MCW-Azure-Blockchain/Hands-on lab/HOL step-by step - Azure Blockchain.md

     <https://www.chiark.greenend.org.uk/~sgtatham/putty/latest.html>

-2. Click **Generate** to begin generating a new public/private key pair, and follow the instructions to move the mouse to generate randomness
+2. Click **Generate** to begin generating a new public/private key pair, and follow the instructions to move the mouse to generate randomness.

     ![](images/lab-guide/image37.png)

-3. Click **Save public key** to save the generated Public Key to a file
+3. Click **Save public key** to save the generated Public Key to a file.

     ![](images/lab-guide/image38.png)

-4. In the **Save public key as:** dialog, choose a folder location to save the Public Key file, then name the file **PublicKey.txt** and click **Save**
+4. In the **Save public key as:** dialog, choose a folder location to save the Public Key file, then name the file **PublicKey.txt** and click **Save**.

     ![](images/lab-guide/image39.png)